effepivi/ICE4131-HPC/LAB7/README.md

 floor(255.0f * (float)rand() / (float)RAND_MAX);
 ```

 - `rand` is declare in the `stdlib.h` header file in C, and `cstdlib` in C++.
+Make sure you include one of these two header files.
 - `floor` is declare in the `math.h` header file in C, and `cmath` in C++.
 Make sure you include one of these two header files

-Make sure you include one of these two header files and add the following definition:
+Add the following definition:

 ```cpp
 //----------------------------------